Introduction to solutions

 When you import an unmanaged solution, the definitions of any solution components that already are in the organization will be overwritten.
 You can’t undo this action.

-Each Dynamics 365 organization contains customizable solution components.
+Each Dynamics 365 for Customer Engagement apps organization contains customizable solution components.
 Together, all of these solution components are called the default solution.
 This is the solution you edit when you select Customize the System in the application.
 You can export this solution and the customizations in it in just like an unmanaged solution.
 However, you can’t export the default solution as a managed solution.

 Create an unmanaged solution

 If you don’t intend to generate a managed solution, you don’t have to create an unmanaged solution.
 You can customize the system directly.
-Organizations that just want to be able to edit, back up, and transport their customizations don’t have to use the more advanced capabilities of the Dynamics 365 solutions framework.
+Organizations that just want to be able to edit, back up, and transport their customizations don’t have to use the more advanced capabilities of the Dynamics 365 for Customer Engagement apps solution framework.

 When you create an unmanaged solution, you create a way to group a subset of the available customizable solution components.
 The solution components in an unmanaged solution are references to customizable solution components in the organization.